Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/08-bootstrapping-kubernetes-controllers.md

 Kubernetes control plane is running at https://127.0.0.1:6443
 ```

-Check the logs for any errors:
+Check the status for any errors:

 ```
-systemctl logs kube-apiserver kube-controller-manager kube-scheduler
+systemctl status kube-apiserver kube-controller-manager kube-scheduler
 ```

 ## RBAC for Kubelet Authorization